claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 - Here: https://sites.google.com/
 - To edit a page:
-  - Go to Pages on the right, epxnad Home and select your page
+  - Go to Pages on the right, expankd Home and select your page
 - To link to your page from the home page:
     - Select Home, at the top of the tree on the right under Pages
     - ... or